-The doctrine of equivalents is recognised in all UPC member states and arguably is further specifically provided for in the Protocol on the Interpretation of Article 69 EPC.
-Usually, the national courts have developed a series of questions to which the answers guide the determination of equivalents.
+^{185.} EP Convention, Protocol on the Interpretation of Article 69 EPC, supra note 106.

+national courts have developed a series of questions to which the answers guide the determination of equivalents.
 Given the differences in the questions, however, the results are not always the same.

-Further, it seems that the doctrine of equivalents is itself a moving target even at a national level among courts in the same jurisdiction, and as seen in, for example, the Pemetrexed cases, courts all over Europe applying the conventional claims construction principles developed for their jurisdictions have had their decisions overturned on appeal, paving the way for new ways of interpreting claims and the doctrine of equivalents.
+Further, it seems that the doctrine of equivalents is itself a moving target even at a national level among courts in the same jurisdiction, and as seen in, for example, the Pemetrexed cases, 186 courts all over Europe applying the conventional claims construction principles developed for their jurisdictions have had their decisions overturned on appeal, paving the way for new ways of interpreting claims and the doctrine of equivalents.
 As of today, each member state has established a different multifactor test for deciding cases under the doctrine of equivalents.
 While it may be practically impossible to assess with complete confidence which of these various national approaches will lead to the most favorable result for a given case, such an assessment may still influence where the patentee should file its case.
-It seems that several national courts in Europe have now decided that certain limitations introduced to the claim scope during prosecution can be effectively disregarded.
+It seems that several national courts in Europe have now decided that certain limitations introduced to the claim scope during prosecution can be effectively disregarded.187